New Deal: Farm and rural programs

 The AAA aimed to raise prices for commodities through artificial scarcity.
 The AAA used a system of domestic allotments, setting total output of corn, cotton, dairy products, hogs, rice, tobacco, and wheat.
 The farmers themselves had a voice in the process of using the government to benefit their incomes.
 The AAA paid land owners subsidies for leaving some of their land idle with funds provided by a new tax on food processing.
 To force up farm prices to the point of "parity", 10 e6acre of growing cotton was plowed up, bountiful crops were left to rot and six million piglets were killed and discarded.

 The idea was to give farmers a "fair exchange value" for their products in relation to the general economy ("parity level").
 Farm incomes and the income for the general population recovered fast since the beginning of 1933.
 Food prices remained still well below the 1929 peak.
 The AAA established an important and long-lasting federal role in the planning of the entire agricultural sector of the economy and was the first program on such a scale for the troubled agricultural economy.
 The original AAA targeted landowners, and therefore did not provide for any sharecroppers or tenants or farm laborers who might become unemployed.

 A Gallup poll printed in The Washington Post revealed that a majority of the American public opposed the AAA.
 In 1936, the Supreme Court declared the AAA to be unconstitutional, stating, "a statutory plan to regulate and control agricultural production, [is] a matter beyond the powers delegated to the federal government".
 The AAA was replaced by a similar program that did win Court approval.
 Instead of paying farmers for letting fields lie barren, this program subsidized them for planting soil-enriching crops such as alfalfa that would not be sold on the market.
-Federal regulation of agricultural production has been modified many times since then, but together with large subsidies is still in effect today.
+Federal regulation of agricultural production has been modified many times since then, but together with large subsidies is still in effect.